Can you get life insurance with a pacemaker?

 This will be an important factor in determining your approval and rating class.
 Except in the case of congenital heart block, having pacemaker surgery at a young age will negatively impact your chances.

-Recent surgeries will not get an approval.
+Recent surgeries will not get an approval right away.
 Generally speaking, insurance companies want a period of at least three to six months to pass before they will issue a policy.

 If the pacemaker is successfully treating your condition, it may actually improve your rating.